Family Food on the Table

 Large skillet with ground turkey, brown rice, black beans and veggies

-Basically, it’s all your favorite ingredients put together in one easy recipe!
+Basically, today's recipe is all of your favorite ingredients put together in one easy recipe!

 (And if you love these flavors like we do, definitely check out my Mexican fried rice.)